wmfs/tymly-website/docs/guide/README.md

 This mostly standard JSON Schema stuff, with a few Tymly extensions.

 ### Seed data

+# :construction: Seed Data is currently under construction, the below WILL NOT WORK! :construction:

 As above, Tymly models are just a description of the data that can be expected to be thrown at it sometime later.
 In certain circumstances it might be useful to "seed" a model with some default data.